betatim/TimsHome/content/pages/about.md

 * Created [Project Everware][everware] which allows users to edit and run other people's code with one click, even if that code has complicated setup instructions.
 This project has morphed into [mybinder.org][binder] which serves over 100000 sessions a week to the general public.
-I continue to lead the project.
+After leading the project for several years, I am now a emeritus contributor.

 * Conceived, designed and developed a four day training program for young scientists: [the LHCb Starterkit][starter].
 It covers basic